Della Rae Morrison

 Della Rae Morrison is a Bibbulmun woman of the Nyoongar Nation of the South West of Western Australia.
 Della has been in the Arts professionally for 30 years, beginning her career in Jimmy Chi's musical Bran Nue Dae in 1989.
 She played Mrs Egg in the Channel 9 TV series 'Lockie Leonard', Is a WAMI award winning songwriter and WA NAIDOC Artist of the year, and she has performed in theatre productions across WA and nationally.

-As co-founder of Madjitil Moorna in 2006, Della has had a huge influence on the inclusive culture of the choir as well as the songs they sing including her originals.
+As co-founder of Madjitil Moorna in 2006, Della has had a huge influence on the inclusive culture of the choir as well as the songs they sing, including her originals.
 She is much loved and appreciated for her gentle wisdom - by singers and audiences alike.

 George Walley is a Noongar from the Bindjareb Territory, born in Pinjarra WA.

 He has taught in primary schools in the Kimberley and metro area and also lectured at Murdoch University.
 He currently manages an Aboriginal Health Centre.

 George is connected with the land and his people and works as a consultant for native title, heritage research, community consultation and cross-cultural awareness.
 He has recently launched Mandjoorgoordap Dreaming - Mandurah Aboriginal Cultural Experience, sharing culture through stories and songs, on country.